johnancelet/layer-js-sampleapps/README.md

 This repository contains sample chat applications that demonstrate different ways of building a Web Application with Layer.
 The main example is built using angular, but the [examples] folder contains further examples using Backbone and React.

+## Easy Setup
+We've provided an easy way to run these sample apps.
+See [details here](https://layer.com/world-class-messaging-in-minutes/), or keep reading for the manual steps below.

 ## Identity Server

 To run this sample, you need to setup an Identity Service.
 This by deploying a service to Heroku's free tier of services.